benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027-2.png)

-Property tags _{1a}_ and _{1b}_ ensure that two different values of multivalued property _{1}_ are extracted.

-Property tags {1a} and {1b} equal to two nicknames that satisfy the value-conditions.
+Property tags {1} and {2} equal to two nicknames that satisfy the value-conditions. 'one value' guarantee that {1} and {2} represent two different values of the 'nicknames' multivalued property.

-If there were no value-condition in the pattern above - valid assignments would be only persons that have at least 2 nicknames.
+If there were no value-condition in the pattern above - valid assignments would be only persons having at least 2 nicknames.

 Another example: